ga-wdi-pvd/angular-routing/readme.md

 </body>
 ```

-`index.html` is now like a `layout.hbs` or `layout.html.erb` file.
+`index.html` is now like the `application.html.erb` file we had in Rails.

-Note that you may see `ng-view` a lot in Angular documentation.
+> **Note** that you may see `ng-view` a lot in Angular documentation.
 This is used with the `ngRoute` module, which is the original built-in router included with Angular.
 Although it's still supported, Angular itself recommends you use `uiRouter`.
 They do the same thing -- `uiRouter` is just better.

 ## Templates and Routes

-Now you should see "I'm the Grumbles index!" show up!
-You could put HTML in that `template` as well.
+Now if we refresh the page in our browser, we should see "I'm the Grumbles index!" show up!
+We could put HTML in that `template` as well.

 The `/grumbles` comes from the `url` we defined.
 Change it to `/wombat` and now you'd need to go to `#/wombat`.